A Little Context

 I sit at the intersection of design, anthropology, and programming.
 These three are at the core of everything I make.
 Combining them into a coherent career is a weird and ongoing challenge.

 Titles and disciplines are fickle and fleeting.
 But my work fits under the umbrellas of UX design, visual interface design, and DX (developer experience).
 With some cultural analysis, writing, and visual illustration sprinkled on top.

 I currently lead design at

-I'm not currently avaliable for any contract work, side projects, or full-time roles.
+I'm not currently available for any contract work, side projects, or full-time roles.

 Before that I spent five years at the developer education company